rpmendoza/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+There are **2304** intervals with missing values (NA).

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+For this project, the mean of each interval will be used to replace the missing values.

 ```r
 meanTotalInterval <- tapply(actDF$steps, actDF$interval, mean, na.rm=TRUE)